Beauvechain Air Base: German use during World War II

 During the occupation of Belgium by Nazi Germany, the facility became a major Luftwaffe air base during the Battle of France.
 During the battle, two Junkers Ju 88A units Kampfgeschwader 3 and Kampfgeschwader 30 (KG 3; KG 30) supported the offensive, especially the crucial breakthrough at Sedan.
 Other elements supported the drive to the Swiss border, encircling the French forces on the Maginot Line.
 When KG 30 moved into France, KG 3 remained at Le Culot, taking part in the Battle of Britain.
 At the beginning of the battle KG 3 had a total of 108 Ju 88 bombers, of which 88 were combat ready.
 KG 3 operated during all phases of the battle.
 In March 1941, it left for bases in Poland in preparation for Operation Barbarossa, the invasion of the Soviet Union.

 With KG 3 moved out, the Germans revamped Le Culot with two concrete runways, taxiways, concrete revetments, and a maintenance station including hangars, shops and barracks.

 The airfield was placed back on operational status during December 1941 when Aufklärungsgruppe 22 (AKG 22), a Long-range reconnaissance unit arrived with Ju 88s.
 The unit operated primarily over the North Sea and North Atlantic spotting allied convoys and shipping.
 It was replaced in April 1942 by AKG 33, which remained until May when it moved to Bordeaux to operate over the Bay of Biscay and North Atlantic.

 Le Culot did not host any operational units until November 1943, when Kampfgeschwader 6 (KG 6) arrived from Larissa, Greece with Ju 88s as part of Operation Steinbock, a late war German operation carried out by the Luftwaffe between January and May 1944 against targets in southern England, mainly in and around the London area during the night. kg 6 remained at the base until it moved to Prague.
 Operation Steinbock attacks from Le Culot continued with Ju 88s from Lehrgeschwader 1 (LG 1) and Kampfgeschwader 30 (KG 30) until the end of July 1944, the last large-scale aerial bombing operation against England.
 Afterwards only the V1 cruise missiles and V2 ballistic rockets were used for hitting the British Isles.

-Le Culot Air Base was a frequent target of USAAF Ninth Air Force B-26 Marauder medium bombers.
-Also, the P-47 Thunderbolts of Ninth Air Force would be dispatched to perform fighter sweeps over the base after the Marauder raids, especially after Focke-Wulf Fw 190 fighters moved in.
+Le Culot Air Base was a frequent target of USAAF Ninth Air Force Martin B-26 Marauder medium bombers.
+Also, the Republic P-47 Thunderbolts of Ninth Air Force would be dispatched to perform fighter sweeps over the base after the Marauder raids, especially after Focke-Wulf Fw 190 fighters moved in.
 After the fighter sweep, the Thunderbolts would meet up with Eighth Air Force heavy bombers returning from Germany and provide fighter escort back to England.
-Le Culot was also attacked by Eighth Air Force B-17 Flying Fortress heavy bombers in early 1944, causing severe damage to both the airfield and station.
+Le Culot was also attacked by Eighth Air Force Boeing B-17 Flying Fortress heavy bombers in early 1944, causing severe damage to both the airfield and station.